-Schaumburg, Illinois is one of Chicago’s larger northwestern suburbs and its location within the Golden Corridor makes it an attractive place for affluent white collar workers to take up residence.
-While home to 74,000 residents, Schaumburg is mostly known for its commercial development.
-It is home to Motorola Solutions’ world headquarters, the Woodfield Mall and the U.S Headquarters of numerous technology companies.
-The city is also situated only ten miles from O’Hare International Airport, which is one of the busiest airports in the world.
+Schaumburg, Illinois, is one of Chicago's larger northwestern suburbs, and its location within the Golden Corridor makes it an attractive place for affluent white-collar workers to take up residence.
+While home to 74,000 residents, the city is mostly known for its commercial development.
+It is home to Motorola Solutions' world headquarters, the Woodfield Mall, and the U.S Headquarters of numerous technology companies.
+The city is also situated only ten miles from O'Hare International Airport, which is one of the busiest airports in the world.

-The senior population of the State of the Illinois represents roughly 12.5% of the total and Schaumburg’s senior population is well below that average.
-Schaumburg is home to 7,100 residents who are 65 or older, which is roughly 9.5%.
+The senior population of the State of Illinois represents roughly 12.5% of the total, and Schaumburg's senior population is well below that average.
+The city's metropolitan area is home to 7,100 residents who are 65 or older, which is roughly 9.5%.
 An additional 8,500 residents are between the ages of 62 and 65, however, which means the city will soon need to cater to the needs of a much larger senior community than once existed.

 350 West Schaumburg Road